 I love pattern bread!
 They are so cute and fun, don’t you think?
+If you like them too, you might also like this leopard bread!

 The best part is the cut!
 The bread doesn’t look very pretty after baking but as soon as you slice it, the pattern appears and it’s absolutely magical!